scalar-labs/scalardb-samples/scalardb-sample/README.md

 ### Overview

-This is a simple EC application where you can order items and pay with a credit card using ScalarDB.
+This tutorial illustrates the process of creating a sample e-commerce application, where items can be ordered and paid for with a credit card using ScalarDB.
-In this article, you create the application on Cassandra.
+In this tutorial, you will build the application on Cassandra.
-Even though Cassandra does not provide ACID transaction capability, you can achieve ACID transactions on Cassandra by accessing Cassandra through ScalarDB.
+Although Cassandra itself does not provide ACID transaction capabilities, it is possible to achieve ACID transactions on Cassandra by interfacing with it through ScalarDB.
-Please note that application-specific error handling, authentication processing, etc., are omitted in the sample application since it focuses on explaining how to use ScalarDB.
+Please note that application-specific error handling, authentication processing, and the like are omitted in the sample application, as the focus is on demonstrating the use of ScalarDB.
-Please see [this document](https://github.com/scalar-labs/scalardb/blob/master/docs/api-guide.md#handle-exceptions) for the details of how to handle exceptions in ScalarDB.
+For detailed information on exception handling in ScalarDB, see [this document](https://github.com/scalar-labs/scalardb/blob/master/docs/api-guide.md#handle-exceptions).

 ### Schema